DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 With that being said, the secondaries can no longer be these long grand sequences that take forever to play out.
 They need to be quick, flashy, and impactful.
 They need to be fluid enough to look natural when used alongside the primary attacks.

 https://www.youtube.com/watch?v=adFkvrsxQYo

+### Revenge Counter

+Enemies are still being trapped in combos and we have no real way to have them react